zechsch/botl/README.md

 Make sure to use an updated Android Studio (version 2.3)
 1. Open the botl App on Android Studio.
 2. Install the volley library from the google github
+3. Delete the current volley folder in the application.
-3. Click file -> import module and import the volley file just downloaded.
+4. Click file -> new -> import module and import the volley file just downloaded.
-4. Build the app and run it on the emulator (We use Nexus 6 API 24)
+5. Build the app and run it on the emulator (We use Nexus 6 API 24)
-5. Run the emulator.
+6. Run the emulator.